 Course Descriptions (SOC) 101.
-INTRODUCTORY SOCIOLOGY 112.
-SOCIAL PROBLEMS Application of sociological theory and research to selected contemporary social problems.
-Emphasis is placed on the structural and interactional natural of social issues and personal troubles in an effort to define and interpret pertinent social problems.
+INTRODUCTORY SOCIOLOGY......4 A general survey of the development of sociology as an explanatory discipline with emphasis on the progressive theoretical foundations of the discipline.
+Subjects such as the interactions between individuals and society, the nature of social groups, and patterns of organization are discussed in the context of increasing sophistication of theory and method.
 Yearly.
+SOCIAL SCIENCES EXPLORATIONS 112.
+SOCIAL PROBLEMS ......4 Application of sociological theory and research to selected contemporary social problems.
+Emphasis is placed on the structural and interactional nature of social issues and personal troubles in an effort to define and interpret pertinent social problems.
+Yearly.
 SOCIAL SCIENCES EXPLORATIONS 202.
-SOCIOLOGY OF THE FAMILY.
-A sociological analysis of marriage and family behavior within contemporary American society.
+SOCIOLOGY OF THE FAMILY.......4 A sociological analysis of marriage and family behavior within contemporary American society.
 A study of the interactional aspects of marriage and family with major emphasis upon the American middle-class.
 Yearly.
-SOCIAL SCIENCES EXPLORATIONS; EXPANDING CIRCLE CHALLENG 231.
-INTRODUCTION TO SOCIAL WORK A survey of casework, group work, community organization, social analysis, intervention, and priority care.
-Detailed attention will be given the ethics and decision-making in engineered micro-and macro-social change.
+SOCIAL SCIENCES EXPLORATIONS 231.
+INTRODUCTION TO SOCIAL WORK .......4 A survey of casework, group work, community organization, social analysis, intervention, and priority care.
+Detailed attention will be given to ethics and decision-making in engineered micro-and macro-social change.
 On demand.
-260. SOCIAL PSYCHOLOGY An introduction to the scientific study of social behavior of individuals and small groups.
-Topics include morality and helping behavior conformity and obedience; cultural influences; group processes; attitude, stereotypes, and prejudice; bias in everyday judgements; and researce ethics.
+260. SOCIAL PSYCHOLOGY ......4 An introduction to the scientific study of social behavior of individuals and small groups.
+Topics include morality and helping behavior; conformity and obedience; cultural influences; group processes; attitude, stereotypes, and prejudice; bias in everyday judgements; and research ethics.
 (Same as PSY 260) Fall.
 SOCIAL SCIENCES EXPLORATIONS 304.
-STATISTICS FOR BEHAVIORAL SCIENCES & LAB.
-Prerequisite: MATH 104 or higher.
+STATISTICS FOR BEHAVIORAL SCIENCES & LAB......4 Prerequisite: MATH 104 or higher.
 Statistical analysis is a fundamental tool that scientists use to make sense of the world.
-In this course students will learn to work with data, use it to make reasoned inferences, and communicate results in a professional style.
-The course wi explore descriptive statistics, statistical inference, correlation and regression, t-tests, analysis of variance, chi-square, and nonparametri techniques.
+In this course, students will learn to work with data, use it to make reasoned inferences, and communicate results in a professional style.
+The course will explore descriptive statistics, statistical inference, correlation and regression, t-tests, analysis of variance, chi-square, and nonparametric techniques.
 The laboratory will provide practical experience using computer applications to obtain statistics and report research findings.
-Fa and spring.
+Fall and spring.
 (Same as PSC 304, PSY 304) 308.
-THE SOCIOLOGY OF RELIGION 310S.
-URBAN SOCIOLOGY Prerequisite: SOC 101.
+THE SOCIOLOGY OF RELIGION......4 Prerequisite: SOC 101.
+An investigation of the contribution of religious symbolism and practice to social organization, socialization, stratification, and change.
+The course examines the application of social theory, especially organization studies, to understanding religion as a social institution, particularly in the U.S. (Same as REL 308) On demand.
+SOCIAL SCIENCES EXPLORATIONS 310S.
+URBAN SOCIOLOGY ......4 Prerequisite: SOC 101.
 The study of how cities grow and vary in time and in different cultural contexts.
 An integration of materials from a variety of disciplines will be used to understand the phenomenon of cities.
 Every other fall.
-SOCIAL SCIENCES EXPLORATIONS; MEANINGFUL LIFE CHALLENG 314.
-CRIMINOLOGY Prerequisites: Introductory Sociology preferred, any introductory social science course acceptable.
-A study of crime and the criminal justice system Emphasis is placed on criminology as an academic discipline, a sociological analysis of the criminal justice system, and adult crime.
+SOCIAL SCIENCES EXPLORATIONS Prerequisites: Introductory Sociology preferred, any introductory social science course acceptable.
+A study of crime and the criminal justice system.
+Emphasis is placed on criminology as an academic discipline, a sociological analysis of the criminal justice system, and adult crime.
 On demand.
-315. JUVENILE DELINQUENCY.
-Prerequisites: Introductory Sociology preferred, any introductory social science course acceptable.
-A study of the phenomenon of delinquency with an emphasis on the historical development of delinquency in the United States, theoretical explanations, social control theories, and the juvenile court system.
-On demand.
-316. SOCIETY AND TECHNOLOGY 317.
-RACE AND ETHNICITY Prerequisites: Any introductory level sociology course.
-An exploration of how race and ethnicity are socially constructed, shaped by culture an social structures.
-Emphasis is placed on how racial and ethnic categories are consequential for all individuals, regardless of racial or ethnic identity.
-Every other fall term.
-SOCIAL SCIENCES EXPLORATIONS; EXPANDING CIRCLE CHALLENGE
+315. JUVENILE DELINQUENCY.......4 Prerequisites: Introductory Sociology preferred, any introductory social science course acceptable.
+A study of the phenomenon of delinguency with an emphasis on the historical development of delinquency in the United States, theoretical explanations, social control theories, and the